AkshitCalonia/luma/README.md

 ## Accomplishments that we're proud of

 Key accomplishments include designing a clean, whimsical UI/UX experience, achieving fully functional speech-to-text to image transcription, and successfully integrating the frontend and backend components.
-These achievements contribute to Luna's overall appeal and usability.
+These achievements contribute to Echo-Tails's overall appeal and usability.

 ## What we learned

-The development of Luna provided valuable insights into utilizing AI for speech-to-text and image generation.
+The development of Echo-Tails provided valuable insights into utilizing AI for speech-to-text and image generation.
 The team gained proficiency in efficient text processing and honed collaborative skills using Git and GitHub for effective version control.
 These learning experiences have equipped the team with a robust skill set for future endeavors.

-## What's next for Luna
+## What's next for Echo-Tails

-The next phase involves integrating Luna with OpenAI's SOMA, a groundbreaking text-to-video tool, to advance storytime imagery into playable video formats.
+The next phase involves integrating Echo-Tails with OpenAI's SOMA, a groundbreaking text-to-video tool, to advance storytime imagery into playable video formats.
 Future enhancements include a storybook history accessible through a sidebar, fullscreen capabilities with customizable subtitles, and the option to download the story with linked images and voiceovers.
-These additions aim to further enrich the Luna experience and broaden its capabilities.
+These additions aim to further enrich the Echo-Tails experience and broaden its capabilities.

 ## Techstack